ErikPohl444/simple_server/README.md

 # simple_server

-Generates a maze in a 8 x 8 x 8 cube of rooms and allows a user to navigate through the maze.
+Generates a maze in an N x N x N cube of rooms and allows a user to navigate through the maze.

 ## Future plans